elodiekane/elodiekane-portfolio/content/pages/portfolio/project-3.md

       relativeUrl: true
 layout: project
 ---
-Written in Java, we created simulation where a Roomba-like robot identifies its environment through the use of cameras, proximity sensors, and accelerometers.
+Simulation where a Roomba-like robot identifies its environment through the use of cameras, proximity sensors, and accelerometers.

 ![](/images/weBots-0c989424.JPG)